Trump honors Charlie Kirk with Presidential Medal of Freedom on what would be his 32nd birthday

 “We’re here to honor and remember a fearless warrior for liberty, beloved leader who galvanized the next generation like nobody I’ve ever seen before, and an American patriot of the deepest conviction, the finest quality and the highest caliber,” Trump said Tuesday afternoon.

-The Presidential Medal of Freedom was established by President John F. Kennedy in 1963 for individuals making exceptional contributions to the country's security or national interests or to world peace, or being responsible for significant cultural endeavors or public and private initiatives.
+The Presidential Medal of Freedom was established by President John F. Kennedy in 1963 for individuals making exceptional contributions “to the security or national interests of the United States, world peace, cultural or other significant public or private endeavors.”

-Tuesday's event followed Trump returning to the U.S. in the pre-dawn hours after a whirlwind trip to Israel and Egypt to celebrate a ceasefire agreement in Israel's war with Hamas in Gaza that his administration was instrumental in brokering.
+Trump returned to the U.S. in the pre-dawn hours Tuesday after a whirlwind trip to Israel and Egypt to celebrate a ceasefire agreement in Israel’s war with Hamas in Gaza that his administration was instrumental in brokering.

-Trump joked that he almost requested to move the ceremony because of the trip.
+Trump joked that he almost requested to reschedule the ceremony because of the trip.

-In a sign of Trump's breakneck schedule, Argentine President Javier Milei, w ho had been visiting with the president at the White House earlier, stayed on to attend the ceremony.
+In a sign of Trump’s crowded schedule, Argentine President Javier Milei, who had been visiting with the president at the White House earlier, stayed on to attend the ceremony.

 This term, Trump has also announced his intentions to award the medals to Rudy Giuliani, the former New York City mayor and a close former adviser, and to Ben Carson, who served as Trump’s first-term secretary of Housing and Urban Development.